 Maybe you look pale, sleep fitfully or not at all, or eat like a bird and still gain weight.

 If you have some of these symptoms, you might have low thyroid hormone levels regardless of what your lab tests say.
-If you take a medication for cholesterol like a statin, your risk for hypothyroidism might be raised, so that after a few months of taking it your cholesterol numbers look good, but you feel tired, weak, and heavier.
+If you take a medication for cholesterol like a statin, your risk for hypothyroidism might be raised, so after a few months of taking it your cholesterol numbers look good, but you feel tired, weak, and heavier.
 I think there are lots of people with statin-induced hypothyroidism, which is easy to solve by supporting yourself on thyroid medication (with your statin).
-I told you about that little problem 7 years ago.
+I told you about that little problem 7 years ago!

 Lab Reference Ranges

-I feel like if you have headaches or migraines, your thyroid might need to be checked properly.
+If you have headaches or migraines, your thyroid might need to be checked properly.
 The labs I want you to take along with a better set of reference ranges (because the ones on your lab report are old), are below.
 I’ve taken the excerpt from my book, Thyroid Healthy, on pages 50-52.